JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-12-14-fragmentback.md

   - fragment
   - navigation
 ---
-Executing Fragment transactions and back navigation is familiar territory for every Android developer.
+Fragment transactions and back navigation are familiar for every Android developer.
 So did I think this concept didn't have any secrets anymore for me, until a Fragment (literally) started to haunt us...

 This post will show how a seemingly simple transaction can have unintended side effects.
 And give a detailed explanation of how fragment transactions work.